michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

-= 3.6.0 =
+= 3.5.7 - 06/09/2018 =
-- Fixed an issue that some categories could not be recognized in some recent design updates in the Amazon stores.
+- Fixed an issue that some categories could not be recognized when creating a category unit.

 = 3.5.6 - 06/05/2018 =
 - Added SSL support for impression counter scripts.